dotink/inKWell-2.0/external/docs/getting_started/installation.md

 git clone https://github.com/dotink/inKWell-2.0.git <directory>
 ```

+## Permissions {#permissions}

+There are two directories in inKWell which are written to under the default configuration.

+- writable
+- assets/cache

+The `writable` directory is a general directory used for various classes to store caches and/or uploaded files.
+New directories and files will be created in here as needed.
+The `assets/cache` directory is used for caching combined and pre-processed assets in the view.

+Make sure these directories are writable by whatever user and/or group your webserver or PHP is running as.

 ## Test Your Installation {#test_your_install}

 You can run a quick test of your installation by running the following command: